TUW-GEO/poets/docs/introduction.rst

 Contribute
 ==========

-If you would like to help this project by improving the documentation, providing examples of how you use it or by extending the functionality of poets we would be very happy.

-Please browse the source code which is available at http://github.com/TUW-GEO/poets

-Feel free to contact `Thomas Mistelbauer <http://rs.geo.tuwien.ac.at/our-team/thomas-mistelbauer/>`_ in case of any questions or requests.
+You are very welcome to contribute to poets!
+The source code is abailable at http://github.com/TUW-GEO/poets Feel free to contact `Thomas Mistelbauer <http://rs.geo.tuwien.ac.at/our-team/thomas-mistelbauer/>`_ in case of any questions or requests.

 Ancillary data